Electronic Hours of Service Regulations

 The ELD Mandate

 Finally, the ELD mandate requires that these logs be kept electronically.
 Most drivers and fleets must have ELD (electronic logging devices) installed and in effect by Dec.
 18, 2017, if the truck is a model year 2001 or higher.
-Fleets that are still in need of these ELDs will find ELD mandate compliant systems that are easy to understand through Track Your Truck.
+Fleets that are still in need of these ELDs will find easy-to-understand ELD mandate compliant systems through Track Your Truck.
 Failure to maintain ELD Hours of Service logs after the upcoming deadline will result in fines and penalties for both the driver and the fleet.
-Thus, if you do not already have a compliant system in place, now is the time to do so.
+Thus, if you do not already have a compliant system in place, now is the time to implement it.